DrDejaVuNG/super/packages/dart_super/README.md

 A mixin class that provides a lifecycle for controllers used in the application.

 The `SuperController` mixin class allows you to define the lifecycle of your controller classes.
-It provides methods that are called at specific points in the widget lifecycle, allowing you to initialize resources, handle events, and clean up resources when the controller is no longer needed.
+It provides methods that are called at specific points in the controller's lifecycle, allowing you to initialize resources, handle events, and clean up resources when the controller is no longer needed.

 Example usage: